How to lock down the device you carry everywhere.

 Key Takeaways

-- Lock your phone - Use 6-digit PIN minimum with biometrics
+- Lock your phone properly.
+6-digit PIN minimum, paired with biometrics.

-- Mobile payments are safe - Tokenization protects card numbers
+- Mobile payments are safe.
+Tokenization protects the real card number.

-- Consider border crossing risks - Travel mode or clean device for sensitive situations
+- Borders are special.
+Travel mode or a clean device for high-risk crossings.